Intellivision: Decade

-As early as 1981 Dave Chandler's group began designing what would have been Mattel's next generation console, codenamed Decade and now referred to as the Intellivision IV.
+As early as 1981, Dave Chandler's group began designing what would have been Mattel's next-generation console, codenamed Decade and now referred to as the Intellivision IV.
 It would have been based on the 32-bit MC68000 processor and a 16-bit custom designed advanced graphic interface chip.
-Specifications called for dual display support, 240x192 bitmap resolution, 16 programmable 12-bit colors (4096 colors), antialiasing, 40x24 tiled graphics modes, four colors per tile (16 with shading), text layer and independent scrolling, 16 multicolored 16x16 sprites per scan-line, 32 level hardware sprite scaling.
+Specifications called for dual-display support, 240×192 bitmap resolution, 16 programmable 12-bit colors (4096 colors), antialiasing, 40×24 tiled graphics modes, four colors per tile (16 with shading), text layer and independent scrolling, 16 multicolored 16×16 sprites per scan-line, 32 level hardware sprite scaling.
 Line interrupts for reprogramming sprite and color registers would allow for many more sprites and colors on screen at the same time.
-It was intended as a machine that could lead Mattel Electronics into the 1990s, however on August 4, 1983, most hardware people at Mattel Electronics were laid off.
+It was intended as a machine that could lead Mattel Electronics into the 1990s; however, on August 4, 1983, most hardware people at Mattel Electronics were laid off.

 Intellivision III

-In 1982, with new machines introduced by competitors, Mattel marketing wanted to bring an upgraded system to market sooner.
-The Intellivision III was to be an upgraded but backward-compatible system, based on a similar CP1610 processor and with an improved graphics STIC chip producing double the resolution with more sprites and colors.
-The Intellivision III never proceeded past the prototype stage; a new EXEC was written for it, but no games.
-It was cancelled in mid-1983.
+Also in 1981, Mattel Electronics executives indicated to APh, interest in a successor system for 1983.
+Although planned for some time, APh redirected staff efforts on the Intellivision III hardware around summer 1982.
+Based on a faster CP1610 for backward compatibility, APh developed an updated graphics STIC chip with 4x the resolution, more sprites, and more colors.
+Mattel Electronics programmers developing the EXEC software.
+When Mattel Electronics cancelled the project in mid-1983, Toshiba was laying out the new graphics chip, consoles expected to be in production by Christmas, cartridges to be ready by January 1984, according to Glenn Hightower of APh.
 A Mattel document titled Target Specification Intellivision III has the following.